Department of Orthopaedic Surgery

 I am pleased to introduce you to the department of orthopaedic surgery at Thomas Jefferson University.
 If one were to seek the phrase that best describes our philosophy, it would be "the pursuit of excellence."
 Excellence permeates all of our activities in patient care, teaching and research.

-The department has evolved into 12 subspecialty divisions, each with its own director, staff, research interests and educational goals.
+The department has evolved into 12 subspecialty divisions, each with its own director, staff, research department and educational goals.
 The leadership of these divisions is characterized by national prominence, a history of accomplishment in patient care, teaching and research; and continued productivity.

 At every level, education is of prime importance.
 Faculty, fellows, residents and scholars all teach one another, the students and allied health personnel.
 Together they make up the departmental family.
 There is an open spirit of intellectual honesty and challenge.